 We believe the dissemination of artifacts benefits our science and engineering as a whole.
 Their availability improves replicability and reproducibility, and enables authors to build on top of each others’ work.
 It can also help more unambiguously resolve questions about cases not considered by the original authors.

-The same bundle can be distributed to third-parties.
+The same bundle can be publicly released or distributed to third-parties.

 A bundle can be used subsequently for later experiments (e.g., on new parameters).